-The application title, eBRAP log number, and all information for the PI, Business Official(s), performing organization, and contracting organization must be consistent throughout the entire pre-application and full application submission process.
-Inconsistencies may delay application processing and limit or negate the ability to view, modify, and verify the application in eBRAP.
-If any changes need to be made, the applicant should contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507 prior to the application submission deadline.
+The proposal/application title, eBRAP log number, and all information for the PI, Business Official(s), performing organization, and contracting organization must be consistent throughout the entire pre-proposal/pre-application and full proposal/application submission process.
+Inconsistencies may delay proposal/application processing and limit or negate the ability to view, modify, and verify the proposal/application in eBRAP.
+If any changes need to be made, the applicant should contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507 prior to the proposal/application submission deadline.

-Early-Career Investigator Partnering Option: The Initiating PI must complete the preapplication submission process and submit the contact information for the Partnering PI.
-The

-Partnering PI will then be notified of the pre-application submission separately by email.
-The Partnering PI must follow the link in the notification email to associate the partnering pre-application with their eBRAP account.
-After associating the pre-application to their eBRAP account, the Partnering PI should email the eBRAP Help Desk (help@ebrap.org) to have the desired contact information associated to their pre-application.
-The email should include the pre-application log number, the name of the Business Official, the name(s) of the Performing/Contracting Organization(s), and the submission-type for the pre-application (extramural or intramural).
+Research Level 1 Early-Career Investigator Partnering Option: The Initiating PI must complete the pre-proposal/pre-application submission process and submit the contact information for the Partnering PI.
+The Partnering PI will then be notified of the pre-proposal/ pre-application submission separately by email.
+The Partnering PI must follow the link in the notification email to associate the partnering pre-proposal/pre-application with their eBRAP account.
+After associating the pre-proposal/pre-application to their eBRAP account, the Partnering PI should email the eBRAP Help Desk (help@ebrap.org) to have the desired contact information associated to their pre-proposal/pre-application.
+The email should include the preproposal/pre-application log number, the name of the Business Official, the name(s) of the Performing/Contracting Organization(s), and the submission-type for the pre-proposal/preapplication (extramural or intramural).
 If not previously registered, the Partnering PI must register in eBRAP.
-A new pre-application based on this research project should not be initiated by the Partnering PI.
+A new pre-proposal/pre-application based on this research project should not be initiated by the Partnering PI.
 Applicants are urged to complete these steps as soon as possible.
-If they are not completed, the Partnering PI will not be able to view and modify their application during the verification period in eBRAP.
-If these steps are not completed, an intramural partner will not be able to submit the Partnering PI's required full application package components to eBRAP.
+If they are not completed, the Partnering PI will not be able to view and modify their proposal/application during the verification period in eBRAP.
+If these steps are not completed, an intramural partner will not be able to submit the Partnering PI's required full proposal/ application package components to eBRAP.

 II.D.2.a.
-Step 1: Pre-Application Submission Content
+Step 1: Pre-Proposal/Pre-Application Submission Content

-During the pre-application process, eBRAP assigns each submission a unique log number.
+During the pre-proposal/pre-application process, eBRAP assigns each submission a unique log number.
 This unique eBRAP log number is required during the full application submission process.

-To begin the pre-application process, first select whether the submitting organization is extramural or intramural, then confirm your selection or cancel.
+To begin the pre-proposal/pre-application process, first confirm that the submitting organization is extramural.
+If it is not, cancel.
 Incorrect selection of extramural or intramural submission type will delay processing.